 Design Regina: Official Community Plan - The official Community Plan - 2015 This document lays out goals and plans for the future of Regina.
 Much information is of value to newcomers, some specifics found on pages 35-36, 41, 49, 54, 56 and 57

 Children and Youth: Reports that examine challenges and give ideas for solutions

 Early Years Plan 2016-2020 - Saskatchewan's Early Year's Plan

 Cultural Understanding: Reports that focus on understanding historical realities affecting the present

 Brief History of Residential Schools - MCOS - Multicultural Association of Saskatchewan Helpful to gain an understanding of the history of Indiginous Canadians, for better knowledge of the Reconciliation process now taking place

 Employment: Reports dealing with economic information, trends and recommendations

 The Upstream Economy - A Generational Dialogue for Transformative Change - #transformSask - 2017 Saskatchewan-sourced ideas based on consultation and discussion, with 45 calls to action in the areas of leadership, health, education, diversity and the economy

 Creating the Conditions for Economic Growth: Tools for People, Businesses and Communities - Dec.
-2016 42nd Parliament, 1st Session - Report of the Standing Committee on Finance Contains many recommendations in the areas of health,education, skills training, taxes, business, etc., with specific recommendations regarding newcomers
+2016 42nd Parliament, 1st Session - Report of the Standing Committee on Finance.
+Many recommendations in the areas of health,education, skills training, taxes, business, etc., with specific recommendations regarding newcomers

-Workplace: Resources that assist with understand workplace challenges for employers and newcomer employees
+Workplace: Resources that assist with understanding workplace challenges for employers and newcomer employees

 Norquest Navigating the Interview resource – by Norquest College